Ethno jazz: Globalization

 Globalization allowed for the rise of ethno jazz.
 The Industrial Revolution of the 19th century created new global trade networks that facilitated the spread of cross-cultural phenomena.
 Philip Bohlman, ethnomusicologist at the University of Chicago, described jazz as the "music of the African Diaspora," describing the movement of ideas between the Caribbean, the United States, and Western Europe.
 Jazz in America grew out of racial tensions, and was seen by African Americans as a form of resistance.
 These ideas of resistance were spread and redefined through globalization.

 Globalization brought jazz to larger audiences through recordings and touring performances.
-Examples include a New Orleans band, the "Original Creole Orchestra", which toured Canada for the first time during the fall of 1914, and the Original Dixieland Jazz Band, which toured Europe in 1919 and was popular enough to continue touring England for a year.
+Examples include a New Orleans band, the "Original Creole Orchestra", which toured Canada for the first time during the fall of 1914, performing at the Pantages Playhouse Theatre in Winnipeg, the first jazz performance outside the United States and the beginning of jazz as an international movement.
+The Original Dixieland Jazz Band toured Europe in 1919 and was popular enough to continue touring England for a year.
 Their music spread around the globe.
 Countries like China began jazz festivals with enough public support to become annual traditions.
 Musicians outside the United States were gaining popularity as well.
 One of the most respected non-American jazz musicians was guitarist Jean "Django" Reinhardt, who was born to a Romani family and performed with famous musicians like Arthur Briggs, Bill Coleman, and Bill Arnold.
 His predominant style of playing was "gypsy jazz".
 Traveling to and learning from other cultures was another factor that influenced the development of ethno jazz.
 For example, a variety of musicians like pianist Randy Weston, trumpeter Lester Bowie, drummer Max Roach, and multi-instrumentalists Yusef Lateef and Ornette Coleman had a fascination with other cultures' music.
 They went to Africa and studied different countries' melodies, rhythms, and harmonies, and adapted them into their jazz playing and compositions.
 Artists like Wayne Shorter and Marcus Miller found inspiration in the Maghreb jazz from North-West Africa.

 Intercultural musical exchange was well received internationally, inspiring many musicians to take on cross-cultural influences.
 Many of these musicians brought foreign artists as well as their musical styles back to their home countries, which resulted in a number of big jazz names hiring immigrants to perform in their ethno jazz projects.